Kelechi-Okorie/alx-low_level_programming/0x1A-hash_tables/README.md

 File 0-hash_table_create.c - creates a hash table
 File 1-djb2.c - a hash function implementing the djb2 algorithm
 File 2-key_index.c - gives you the index of a key
 File 3-hash_table.set - adds an element tot he hash table
+File 4-hash_table_get.c - retrieves a value associated with a key